GangDu/GettingAndCleaningDataCourseProject/CodeBook.md

 # Code Book

 ## Data Sources

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.

-## Features selection
+## Data preprocessing

-The features selected for this database come from the accelerationelerometer and angularvelocityscope 3-axial raw signals tacceleration-xyz and tangularvelocity-xyz.
+The features selected for this database come from the accelerationelerometer and gyroscope 3-axial raw signals tacceleration-xyz and tangularvelocity-xyz.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the accelerationelerationeleration signal was then separated into body and gravity accelerationeleration signals (tbodyacceleration-xyz and tGravityacceleration-xyz) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear accelerationeleration and angular velocity were derived in time to obtain Jerk signals (tbodyaccelerationjerk-xyz and tbodyangularvelocityjerk-xyz).
 Also the magnitudenitude of these three-dimensional signals were calculated using the Euclidean norm (tbodyaccelerationmagnitude, tgravityaccelerationmagnitude, tbodyaccelerationjerkmagnitude, tbodyangularvelocitymagnitude, tbodyangularvelocityjerkmagnitude).